 - Company Valuations, Promoter’s experience, Investment Positives and Risk Factors: explained earlier.
 Pay special attention to the management team and how they plan to use the funds generated from the IPO.

 Make sure you perform due diligence on any company you’re considering investing in.
 The fact that it’s an IPO makes it no different from any other company you would consider buying.

 It pays to do your homework before investing in an IPO.
-A good investment can help you plan for your retirement, fund you child’s education and provide you for the living you deserve.
+A good investment can help you plan for your retirement, fund your child’s education and provide you with the living you deserve.
 A bad choice can burn your hard-earned money.

 Key things to consider: